Colonial Third Party App Plug-in & Plan Setup

 Once the plan setup is complete, the plan will need to be activated prior to processing the sync of data.

-6. Setup company payroll group(s).
 Setup under company's Settings tab > Payroll.
 Once setup, assign ees to their corresponding payroll groups.
 Note: Payroll calendars must be configured back to the plan start dates.
 So, if a plan start date reflects 1/1/2012, you must configure payroll calendars for all calendar (not plan) years beginning 2012 - current.

 Note!
 3rd party apps don't support the Customize Deduction Dates tab under payroll setup.
 If a group has 26 pays and only 24 deductions, you will need to select a payroll frequency option for 24 pays - not 26.
 If you choose a pay frequency with 26 pays and skip 2, then your 3rd party app plan rates will be calculated off of 26 instead of the desired 24.

-7. Confirm required ee demographic data.
+b) Confirm required ee demographic data.
 In order to bridge from EN to Harmony's platform, certain ee demographic fields are required to match.
 You can validate the data by pulling an ad-hoc report to ensure all required fields are completed for ees.
 The following fields are required:

 - First Name